Jakobeha/personal-site/site/pages/experience.md

 - **CS592 Intepretability of ML:** Seminar course where each student presented a paper involving interpretability of ML, and then created their own ML project.
 My presentation was on *Evaluating the Interpretability of Generative Models by Interactive Reconstruction* ([paper](https://arxiv.org/pdf/2102.01264), [presentation](https://docs.google.com/presentation/d/1NcmwGHCLBI81ssHzHllBpjRU_mrTM_xVs2A5dl49ALY/view)), and my project was on a modified implementation of AlphaZero which works on more general games ([presentation](https://docs.google.com/presentation/d/1ktt_2jE_DIQh3v-QaaWQfa3SbtFmu-c-LJC9pKUUkX8/view), [repo](https://github.com/Jakobeha/cge-ai), [a presentation on AlphaGo and its derivatives](https://docs.google.com/presentation/d/134bZdCOJR_RqtQYQ0bZaiAQbjQEjWe5V-gmtI5EBvPg/view))
 - **CS536 Distributed Networking:** Evolution of networking (bridges, switches, OpenFlow, different networking layouts).
 We built and simulated various device implementations using [mininet](http://mininet.org/).
 Focuses on performance challenges and improvements, as efficiency is the main networking challenge today
 - **CS565 Programming Languages:** Programming language verification using [coq](https://coq.inria.fr/) and [dafny](https://www.microsoft.com/en-us/research/project/dafny-a-language-and-program-verifier-for-functional-correctness/)
-- **CS592 Types and Programming Languages (current):** Seminar course on type systems: covers advanced systems like [Dependent Types](https://en.wikipedia.org/wiki/Dependent_type) and some of the latest research papers
+- **CS592 Types and Programming Languages (current):** Seminar course on type systems: covers advanced types/formal-methods concepts like [Dependent Types](https://en.wikipedia.org/wiki/Dependent_type) and some of the latest research papers